froodie/blog/site/content/post/featuring-in-happy-magazine.md

 ---
 ![Happy Magazine Featuring Me](/img/blog/sarah-and-sarah.jpg)

 Happy Magazine is a new title that you won't find in your local newsagents.
 It's a magazine that is for people who have cancer - before, during and after treatment.
 It's the brainchild of Holly Kennedy, herself a cancer survivor, and it's intended to be a positive support to people going through their treatment.
-The second issue is available now free of charge - for a list of places you can pick one up, got to Happy Magazine's Stockist list.
+The second issue is available now free of charge - for a list of places you can pick one up, got to [Happy Magazine's distribution list](https://www.happymagazine.ie/distribution-locations).

 ![Happy Magazine Featuring Me!](/img/blog/Second-issue-cover-photo.jpg)